P4ELTE/t4p4s/README.md

 ## Limitations

-The latest release (`1607`) implements the P4 language version 1.0.
-We'll support the latest versions when they become stable.
+This compiler supports P4<sub>14</sub>.
+An upcoming compiler will include further support for P4<sub>16</sub>.

 Please note that the following language elements are not (fully) supported yet:

  - calculated/variable length fields
  - saturating fields
  - masked field modification